 As part of any review the implications of changes must be followed through the whole Environmental Management System.
 So for instance, a change to the Environmental Feature Matrix is likely to necessitate changes to the Environmental Objective and Target Register which will likely cause changes to the Environmental Management Plan.

-The Project Team is responsible for ensuring that the procedure is completed.
-However, completion will most likely be carried out by the project supplier or contractor, or possibly by an advisor.
-Any suggested revisions produced as part of this procedure should be agreed with the Project Team and endorsed by the Environmental Committee.
+The Delivery Team is responsible for ensuring that the procedure is completed.
+However, completion may be carried out by a third-party contractor.
+Any suggested revisions produced as part of this procedure should be agreed with the Delivery Team and endorsed by the Environmental Committee.

 This procedure applies through life of the project.